yatsukha/force-directed-graph/README.md

 ## Running

-To run the website, run any http server and set `out` as the root folder for static content.
+To run the website, first build the project, and then run any http server and set `out` as the root folder for static content.
 After that just connect to `localhost:8080/main.html` or some other port you have defined.

 Example that uses the [darkhttpd](https://unix4lyfe.org/darkhttpd/) tiny webserver (from root folder of project):